 Tanitra has ten years of experience working with various non-profits, implementing online marketing campaigns, as well as managing social media and website content.
 Her professional experience includes working with various non-profits including Friends of UNFPA, Advancing Human Rights, and HIAS.
 She has a Bachelor’s Degree in International Relations with a concentration in Foreign Policy, Diplomacy, and Security of East Asia.
 She is a native Queens New Yorker with a lot of pride in her community.
 She still lives on the same block she grew up on.
 Additionally, Tanitra is a classically trained chef and a graduate of the International Culinary Institute.

-Carla is currently a Master's student in Media Studies and Social Justice at Queens College.
-She also holds a Bachelor's Degree in Social Communication and a minor in Audiovisual Production at the National University of San Marcos, obtained after her thesis "How Peruvians eat?: Identity and Market Positioning of the vegan food in Lima", a communication strategy for vegan activists considering the cultural and psychological meanings of the act of eating in Peru.
-Carla has worked in communications and audiovisual production for 6 years, designing strategies and digital content for organizations such as The National Fire Department of Peru, the National University of San Marcos, and civil organizations for women’s rights and mental health in Peru, Chile and Latin America.
-Her main interests are gender equality, veganism, mental health and the relationship between spirituality and human rights.
-In her spare time, she loves watching documentaries, singing, and exploring new places and vegan food in the city.
+Carla is a current Master's student in Media Studies and Social Justice at Queens College.
+She also holds a Bachelor's Degree in Social Communication and a minor in Audiovisual Production at the National University of San Marcos (Peru).
+Carla has worked in communications and audiovisual production for 8 years, designing strategies and digital content for education and civil organizations for women’s rights and mental health in Peru and Chile.
+This year, she became a Fellow of the Salzburg Academy on Media & Global Change (Austria).

 Audiovisual portfolio: https://carlacportfolio.tumblr.com